luccadimario/SEMBAS/README.md

 ```
 The output will be in the console and several plots will be displayed.

-See "Output from test_app.pdf" for what is displayed and in what order.
+See [Output from test_app.pdf](./Output from test app.pdf) for what is displayed and in what order.
 If you get to "App Test: All tests PASSED" then it means everything is working how it should.

 ## Testing CARLOS Execution
 Run the "carlos_app_pres_agent.py" from the src folder with the following command: